Stop Procrastination Now! Causes, Fixes & Motivational Quotes

 Anxiety is heightened fear.

-Fear of failure procrastinators worry what people will think of them when they have tried to accomplish the task so they put off working on the task.
-If there isn’t enough time to complete the task then they can tell others, and convince themselves, that the poor job done doesn’t reflect on their capability, just on the time for the task.
+Fear of failure procrastinators worry what people will think of them when they have tried to accomplish the task, so they put off working on the task.
+If there isn’t enough time to complete the task, then they can tell others, and convince themselves, that the poor job done doesn’t reflect on their capability, just on the time for the task.

 You could put off booking a flight because you are afraid of flying, procrastinate about paying bills because you’re afraid you don’t have enough money to pay them all, or drag your feet on responding to an invitation because of social anxiety.